 A great starting point for planning seasonal shopping campaigns, like back to school, is by looking at the latest trends in the retail industry.
 For the best insights, you’ll want to look at data from the year prior.

-We’ve rounded up some of 2022’s back to school shopping trends to get you started, based on Deloitte’s 2022 back to school survey.
+We’ve rounded up some of 2023’s back to school shopping trends to get you started, based on Deloitte’s 2023 back-to-school survey

 3. Build a Profile Around Your Target Audience